google/mount-zip/README.md

 3 directories, 6 files
 ```

 Directories are never renamed.
-If a file name is colliding with a directory
+If a file is colliding with a directory, the file
-name, the file is the one getting renamed.
+will be the one getting renamed.

 ## Encrypted Archives

 **mount-zip** supports encrypted ZIP archives.
-It understand both the legacy ZIP
+It understands the legacy ZIP
-encryption scheme, and the more recent AES encryption schemes.
+encryption scheme, as well as the more recent AES encryption schemes (AES-128,
+AES-192 and AES-256).

 When **mount-zip** finds an encrypted file while mounting a ZIP archive, it asks
 for a password.
 If the given password does not decrypt the file, then